Taiwan Series

-Taiwan Series (台灣大賽) is the championship series of the Chinese Professional Baseball League (CPBL).
+The Taiwan Series (台灣大賽) is the final championship series of the Chinese Professional Baseball League (CPBL).
 It is usually played in late October or early November, after the regular season.
 It was formerly known as the CPBL Seasonal Championship Series (中華職棒年度總冠軍賽), and was renamed the Taiwan Series after the merger of the CPBL and the Taiwan Major League in 2003.

 Qualification

 Teams play two sixty-game half seasons.
 The two half-season winners are automatically the number one and two seeds; the one with the better full-season record gains an automatic berth into the best-of-seven Taiwan Series, played in a 2-2-3 format.
 The other team must play a best-of-five series against the team with the best full-season record but didn't win either half-season.
-If the same team wins both halves, the next two teams with the best full-season record play in the first round; the winner plays in the Taiwan Series, with the team that wins both halves having a 2-2-2 format.
+If the same team wins both halves, the next two teams with the best full-season record play in the first round; the winner plays in the Taiwan Series, with the team that wins both halves having a 2-2-2 format, as they start the Taiwan Series with one-win advantage.

+Before 2000, if a team managed to win the both half seasons, then they were directly crowned as the champion, and the Taiwan Series was not held.